Magnesium oxide wallboard

-Magnesium oxide, more commonly called magnesia, is a versatile mineral that when used as part of a cement mixture and cast into thin cement panels under proper curing procedures and practices can be used in residential and commercial building construction.
-Some versions are suitable for a wide range of general building uses and for applications that require fire resistance, mold and mildew control, as well as sound control applications and many other benefits.
-As an environmentally friendly building material, magnesia board has strength and resistance due to very strong bonds between magnesium and oxygen atoms that form magnesium oxide crystals (with the chemical formula MgO).
+Magnesium oxide, more commonly called magnesia, is a mineral that when used as part of a cement mixture and cast into thin cement panels under proper curing procedures and practices can be used in residential and commercial building construction.
+Some versions are suitable for general building uses and for applications that require fire resistance, mold and mildew control, as well as sound-control applications.
+Magnesia board has strength and resistance due to very strong bonds between magnesium and oxygen atoms that form magnesium oxide crystals (with the chemical formula MgO).

 Magnesia boards are used in place of traditional gypsum drywall as wall and ceiling covering material and sheathing.
-It is also used in a number of other construction applications such as fascias, soffit, shaft-liner and area separation, wall sheathing, and as tile backing (backer board) or as substrates for coatings and insulated systems such as finish systems, EIFS, and some types of stucco.
+It is also used in other construction applications such as fascias, soffit, shaft-liner and area separation, wall sheathing, and as tile backing (backer board) or as substrates for coatings and insulated systems such as finish systems, exterior insulation finishing systems, and some types of stucco.

 Magnesia cement board for building construction is available is various sizes and thickness.
-It is not a paperfaced material.
-It generally comes in a light gray, white or beige color.
-Numerous versions and value of grades exist including smooth face, rough texture, utility, versatile grades as well as different densities and strengths for different applications and uses.
+It is not a paper-faced material.
+It generally comes in light gray, white or beige.
+Grades include smooth face, rough texture, utility and versatile, and there are different densities and strengths for different applications and uses.

-Presently various magnesia cement boards are widely used in Asia as a primary construction material.
-Some versions have been designated as the ‘official’ construction specified material of the 2008 Summer Olympics and some versions are used extensively on the inside and outside of all the walls, fireproofing beams, and as the sub-floor sheathing in one of the world's tallest buildings, Taipei 101, located in Taipei, Taiwan.
+Various magnesia cement boards are used in Asia as a primary construction material.
+Some versions have been designated as the official construction-specified material of the 2008 Summer Olympics, and some versions are used extensively on the inside and outside of all the walls, fireproofing beams, and as the sub-floor sheathing in one of the world's tallest buildings, Taipei 101, in Taipei, Taiwan.